Report a DUI to the FAA

 A Pilot DUI and the FAA Process is a topic with many questions for pilots of all levels.
-There are 2 important DUI reporting requirements for pilots.
-The first is found at FAR 61.15, which requires a pilot to report a “motor vehicle action.”
-The second is disclosing a DUI arrest on the pilot medical application.
+There are two important DUI reporting requirements for pilots.
+The first requirement is found at FAR 61.15, which requires a pilot to report a “motor vehicle action” by submitting a Notification Letter to the FAA.
+The second requirement is disclosing a DUI arrest on the pilot medical application.

 Under 14 CFR 61.15, all pilots must send a Notification Letter to the FAA within 60 calendar days of the effective date of an alcohol and/or drug related conviction or administrative action.
 In 14 CFR 61.15(c), alcohol and/or drug related convictions or administrative actions refer to motor vehicle actions (MVA).